 This way, the kids can have the not-too-spicy kebabs, while my husband and I enjoy the spicier ones.
 So, everybody will be happy.

-Before you leave, don’t forget to check my other posts that you may also love:
+Before you leave, don’t forget to check my other Pakistani food recipes that you may also love:

 Thank you, and all the best.